ranzbak/sensu-check-critical-updates/README.md

 ## Configuration

+For checking updates on Redhat/CentOS this check depends on 'yum' and 'yum-security'.
+On Ubuntu Linux it depends on 'apt'.

 ### Asset registration

 [Sensu Assets][10] are the best way to make use of this plugin.
 If you're not using an asset, please